tenthbit/protocol/protocol.md

 The tenthbit protocol is a JSON-based communications protocol that offers the following advantages over IRC:

-- Required SSL for client connections and intra-server linking, ensuring that a valid network doesn't put bare data on the wire, though there are no guarantees
+- Required SSL for client connections and intra-server linking, ensuring that a valid network doesn't put bare data on the wire
 - Optional GZip compression when supported and beneficial, e.g. between server nodes
 - Federated, decentralized authentication between independant servers, and possibly more later on
 - A baked-in account system and access-control list (ACL) for channels, distributed across nodes for reliability
 - Support for meshed links between server nodes, reducing impact of a node failure, provided by unique identifiers attached to every packet

 ## Communications

 Communications on a server are organized in to topics, much like channels on an IRC network.
 Topics are identified by UUIDs and by names; thus, topic names can be changed at any point.
 Each topic stores an ACL which determines who is authorized to complete certain actions.
 In addition, topics have a list of key/value pairs storing metadata such as the topic's name, a description, message format, and really anything else.